kamejoko80/litex-pdm2pcm/README.md

 # Test With FPGA

-The synthesizable source code is located in the folder custom_projects.
-In this project, we chose the ICE stick from Lattice.
+In this project, we chose the ICE stick ICE40 as a HW platform.
+The synthesizable source code is located in the folder custom_projects/pdm_to_pcm_icestick.py.

 HW connection: